 Although much effort within institutional theory has been conducted to understand how top-down forces can constrain lower levels, still much effort remains to explore the activities occurring at the bottom, and how this can influence higher institutional norms and practices (Cardinale, 2018; Lumineau & Schilke, 2018).
 By developing a holistic multi-layered perspective, we have attempted to understand further how the presence of top-down and bottom-up activity can exist concurrently, as well as exhibiting cross-level effects.
 Our model, and subsequent findings, illustrates how top-down actions can exert a constraining influence at the individual level, thus reinforcing mistrust, but also how emergent lower-level activity can play a role in restructuring institutional contexts.
 An important point raised is that trust/mistrust should not be solely treated as the property of any one level, rather trust/mistrust comes into existence through the interconnectedness and interactivity as different levels come together, within a changing context.

-Being mindful of the need to move beyond traditional notions of collectivity, conformity, and stability within institutional theory (Haack, Sieweke, Wessel, 2019), a further contribution of this paper is an attempt to put heterogeneity, change, and agency at the center of attention.
+Being mindful of the need to move beyond traditional notions of collectivity, conformity, and stability within institutional theory (Haack, Sieweke, Wessel, 2019), a further contribution of this study is an attempt to put heterogeneity, change, and agency at the center of attention.
 Instead of considering bottom-up activity merely as collective creations that exist initially, we advocate the importance of considering the varied actors at play (in our case students, teachers, parents, and community members), and how collective action is something in the making.
 Therefore, it is best to think of collective activity as soft-assembled—a temporal (suspended) property of group action that is ebbing and flowing as individuals come together as they respond to the situational context.
 Institutions are not fixed but are continuously being created and recreated by individuals as the respond to the environment around them.
 Additionally, we shed light on how the interactions occurring between individuals can give rise to emergent action and outcomes.
 Our study, for instance, elucidates the transformational role that agents operating at the bottom can bring in reforming institutional norms and changes in the use and adoption of AI.

 6.2.
 Practical implications

-Based on a reflection of the findings, the paper raises several important implications for a diverse group of stakeholders.
+Based on a reflection of the findings, the paper raises several important implications for a diverse group of stakeholders both independently and collectively.
+Independently each of the stakeholders groups can exert their influence based on their own interests and expertise; collectively there are opportunities for co-creation of AI contributing to the wider AI acceptance.

 Developers: there is a need to move beyond the black-box nature of AI and place greater emphasis on explainability and understandability.
 This is not to say that those impacted by AI need to know the technical and mathematical intricacies of how the system works, but, at the very least, there should be clear justification as to why the AI is being introduced, and its intended purpose presented in a way that is easy to comprehend.
 Developers, in layman terms, should be able to explain why an algorithm reached a particular decision, and where and what type of data is being collected and analyzed in the process.
 By explaining AI in simple terms and endorsing understandability, this will help to ensure transparency in the design and deployment of AI-based systems and assist in the initial development of trust.